RiemaLabs/modular-indexer-light/README.md

 ## Getting Started

 ### 1. Requirements
-Before stepping into the installation, ensure your machine is equipped with the minimum requirements: (Too easy to be met!)
+Before stepping into the installation, ensure your machine is equipped with the minimum requirements: (Easy to be met!)

 | Metric       | Minimum Requirements     |
 |--------------|------------------------- |